-The original store sold newspapers, magazines, candy, and stationery and related items.
+The original store sold newspapers, magazines, candy, stationery, and related items.
 Concerned with social and political reform, Julius often lent the back room of his store to various community civic groups, occasionally serving as secretary to the group.
-His civic mindedness was the catalyst for the foundation of today’s BlumbergExcelsior, Inc.
+His civic-mindedness was the catalyst for the foundation of today’s BlumbergExcelsior, Inc.

-Five years later the company moved to new quarters in one of New York’s then most fashionable addresses, 262 Grand Street, opposite Lord and Taylor.
-At this location a large social and commercial stationery store was opened with a plant in the rear.
-Business prospered and in the early 1920’s Julius purchased the John Polhemus Printing Company, one of the country’s oldest and largest printers and law form suppliers, founded in 1831.
+Five years later the company moved to new quarters in one of New York’s then most fashionable addresses, 262 Grand Street, opposite Lord, and Taylor.
+At this location, a large social and commercial stationery store was opened with a plant in the rear.
+The business prospered and in the early 1920s Julius purchased the John Polhemus Printing Company, one of the country’s oldest and largest printers and law form suppliers, founded in 1831.

-Recognizing the growing need of attorneys for informational and research services, BlumbergExcelsior formed a Corporate Services division in 1973.
-With representatives in every state and overseas and a core staff in Menands (Albany), NY, New York City and Austin, TX, the division now provides corporate, LLC, UCC, patent, trademark, motor vehicle search and filing, lien and bankruptcy searches and other informational research services.
+Recognizing the growing need for attorneys for informational and research services, BlumbergExcelsior formed a Corporate Services division in 1973.
+With representatives in every state and overseas and core staff in Menands (Albany), NY, New York City, and Austin, TX, the division now provides corporate, LLC, UCC, patent, trademark, motor vehicle search and filing, lien, and bankruptcy searches and other informational research services.

 BlumbergExcelsior is a member of the Hundred Year Association of New York and in 2005 the company was awarded the prestigious Burton Award for Legal Achievement in a ceremony in the Library of Congress in Washington, D. C. The award recognized the company’s leadership in the plain language movement and continuing commitment to clear and precise forms.